Desperado/monefy_testcases/README.md

 * verify that it is possible to change to dark theme and back
 * verify that it is possible to add new category
 * verify that it is possible to add new payment source
+## Currencies
+Verify that change of currency works
+* Verify that changing of currencies works in all affected areas
 ## Settings
 Verify that all of the settings work:
 * change of language